 The program does not apply borrower income limits.

 Borrower Financial Reserves Requirement

 The FHA cash out refinance program does not require borrowers to hold savings in reserve at mortgage closing for one or two unit properties, although FREEandCLEAR recommends that you hold enough savings in reserve to cover three-to-six months of total monthly housing expense.
 For three or four unit properties borrowers are required to hold three months of total monthly housing expense (mortgage payment plus property tax, homeowners insurance and FHA MIP) as savings in reserve at mortgage closing.
 So if your total monthly housing expense is $1,500, you would be required to keep at least $4,500 in reserves at the time the mortgage closes.

 Borrower Employment History Requirement

-Borrowers are typically required to have two years of continuous employment history to be eligible for the FHA cash out refinance mortgage.
-Exceptions to the two year work history requirement may be made for borrowers who were in the military or who recently graduated from college or graduate school as both military service and full-time education typically count as employment history when you apply for an FHA loan.
+Borrowers are typically required to have two years of continuous employment history to be eligible for an FHA cash out refinance.
+Exceptions to the two year work history requirement may be made for borrowers who were in the military or who recently graduated from college or graduate school as both military service and full-time education typically count as employment history when you apply for a mortgage.
 Explainable employment gaps such as seasonal jobs or situations where the borrower has returned to their job after an extended absence may be permitted under certain circumstances.

 Non-occupant co-borrowers or co-signers are not permitted according to program guidelines.
 This means that all borrowers must reside in the property being financed.
 For example, a parent cannot so-sign the mortgage for a child unless they all live in the home being mortgaged.